 The figure shows that the only effect of the protection is to cause the exchange rate to appreciate.
 Output, the interest rate, and even net exports are unaffected.
 In terms of the mechanics of the model, this is an illustration of the rule that changes in the later diagrams of our three-diagram analysis do not affect the earlier ones.
-In terms of the economics, what lies behind the surprising result that trade policies do not affect net exports is the fact that net exports must equal the difference between saving and investment.
+In terms of the economics, what lies behind this surprising result is the fact that net exports must equal the difference between saving and investment.
 Trade policies do not change either saving or investment, and so they do not affect net exports.
 Instead, they affect the exchange rate.
 At the old exchange rate, foreigners' desire to trade their currencies for American dollars is the same as before, since American goods and assets are just as attractive as before.
 But the amount of dollars Americans want to exchange for foreign currencies is lower, since there are now restrictions on their ability to buy certain foreign goods.
 Thus the value of the dollar in terms of foreign currencies increases.
 It rises to the point where the downward impact of the higher exchange rate on net exports just offsets the upward effect from the protection.
 Net exports remain at their initial level.